Songdam99/sv2tts_korean/README.md

 # Real-Time Korean Voice Cloning
 This repository is Korean version of sv2tts.
 The original model (which was developed by CorentinJ(https://github.com/CorentinJ/Real-Time-Voice-Cloning)) is based on English.
-To implement Korean speech on the model, I refer to tail95(https://github.com/tail95/Voice-Cloning) where he made korean preprocessing codes.
+To implement Korean speech on the model, I refer to tail95(https://github.com/tail95/Voice-Cloning).
 I changed some codes to improve convenience in preprocessing(audio and text) and training.
 Also I converted tensorflow model to pytorch model and fixed some errors.

 ## References